kindelia/Kindelia/WHITEPAPER.md

 - **REG**: registers a namespace

-Kindelia functions are defined by equations, resembling languages like Haskell and OCaml.
+Kindelia functions are defined by equations, as in Haskell.
 For example, the function below sums an immutable tree:

 ```c
 fun (Sum tree) {